mxenabled/react-native-widget-sdk/README.md

 ## Introduction

-The purpose of this project is to enable you to quickly load and configure MX widgets for your intended purpose.
-After installing this project via npm, you will be able to import and load MX widgets in your React Native application, and configure them to your needs.
+The purpose of this project is to help simplify your integration experience.
+Giving you as few steps as possible to get up and running with an authenticated MX React Native widget.

+After following the Getting Started instructions below, you will be able to import and load MX widgets in your React Native application, and configure them to your needs.
-The rest of this document outlines how you can install and setup the SDK, as well as how you can use each component and configure it for a given flow.
+The rest of this document outlines how to install and setup the SDK, as well as how you can use each component and configure it for a given flow.

 ## Requirements

 TODO: add requirements
 ## Getting Started

-TODO: general flow overview

-### Signing up for the MX API
+The general overview for incorportating the `react-native-widget-sdk` into your project is as follow:

+* Aquire your platform client id and API key.
+* Install the SDK via npm.
+* Generate an authenticated SSO widget url.
+* Import the widget into your project providing it with the needed configuration including the SSO URL.
+* Interact with the widget via `postMessages` and callback function props.

+### Aquiring Platform keys

-You will need to have your MX client id and API key.
-Go to https://dashboard.mx.com if you don't have that information or you would like to sign up.
+You will need to have your MX client id and API key to setup the widget.
+Those can be obtained after signing up on the https://dashboard.mx.com site.

 ### Installing the SDK